roots/sage/lib/modules/core.redux/ReduxFramework/README.txt

 1. This is the demo mode of Redux Framework.
 Activate it and you will find a fully-functional admin panel that you can play with.
 On the Plugins page, beneath the description and an activated Redux Framework, you will find a Demo Mode link.
 Click that link to activate or deactivate the sample-config file Redux ships with.
 Don't take our word for it, check out our online demo and try Redux without installing a thing! [**http://demo.reduxframework.com/wp-admin/**](http://demo.reduxframework.com/wp-admin/)

 == Changelog ==

+= 3.1.3 =
+* Fixed a few undefined variables
+* Removed old code from the repo.
+* Fix for validation.
+* Remove the compiler hook by default.
+* Fix to sortable field.
+* Added an extra check for link color.
+Removes user error.
+* Localization updates.
+* Error in slides.
+* Fixed the info box bug with spacing and padding.
+* Fixed the first item in each section having WAY too much padding.  ;)
+* Fixed section reset issue where values weren't being saved to the db properly.

 = 3.1.2 =
 * Feature - Sortable select boxes!